Quantum communication networks with defects in silicon carbide: Beyond point-to-point quantum key distribution with SiC devices

 \subsection{Memory-assisted measurement-device-independent QKD}

 Measurement-device-independent (MDI) QKD can be viewed as an entanglement-based QKD protocol in reverse.
 In entanglement-based QKD a central source produces pairs of entangled photons and transmits them to the communicating parties Alice and Bob.
-In MDI QKD, both Alice and Bob randomly and independently prepare photons in one of the four BB84 states \cite{bennett2014quantum} and send them to a third, untrusted party, called Charlie (C) (see Fig.~\ref{fig:MA_QKD_scheme}).
-Charlie performs a BSM which projects the separable state of Alice's and Bob's photon on a joint state in the Bell basis.
-After C announces the outcome of the BSM, Alice and Bob announce the bases of their respective BB84 state \{\(\ket{0}\), \(\ket{1}\), \(1/\sqrt{2}(\ket{0}\pm\ket{1})\)\}.
-Depending on the announcement, Alice or Bob either swap the bit value in their record or keep them as they are to make sure their bits are always correlated.
-This protocol is measurement-device-independent, since it avoids known side-channel attacks and vulnerabilities of the detectors \cite{Lo2012}.
+In MDI QKD, both Alice and Bob randomly and independently prepare photons in one of the four BB84 states \{\(\ket{0}\), \(\ket{1}\), \((\ket{0}\pm\ket{1})/\sqrt{2}\)\}~\cite{bennett2014quantum} and send them to a third, untrusted party, called Charlie (C) (see Fig.~\ref{fig:MA_QKD_scheme}).
+Charlie performs a BSM, projecting the separable state of Alice's and Bob's photon on a joint state in the Bell basis.
+Following Charlie's announcement of the BSM outcome, Alice and Bob publicly disclose their basis choices, retaining only instances where their bases match and discarding the rest.
+Based on Charlie's announcement, Alice or Bob adjust their bit values as necessary to ensure correlation of their bit strings.

+This protocol is measurement-device-independent, since it avoids known side-channel attacks and vulnerabilities of the detectors~\cite{Lo2012}.
 The protocol requires that both Alice's and Bob's photon arrive simultaneously at the BSM.
 With increasing channel loss, the probability of two photons arriving simultaneously decreases exponentially.
-For this reason, MDI-QKD does not scale favorably compared to direct transmission.

-Nonetheless, the protocol's efficiency can be significantly bolstered through the preliminary storage of photons at the central node before the BSM.
-The photon storage can serve the vital function of synchronizing the channels between Alice and Bob \cite{Panayi2014}.
-This alleviates the need for precise simultaneous photon arrival.
-The BSM is executed asynchronously, exclusively upon the complete loading of both memories.
-In essence, this scheme merges ideas from quantum repeaters and MDI-QKD and is thus among the simplest QKD protocols involving quantum memories.
+The efficiency of this protocol can be significantly bolstered by temporarily storing qubits at the central node prior to the BSM.
+Such storage enables synchronisation of Alice's and Bob's channels~\cite{Panayi2014}, eliminating the need for precise simultaneous photon arrival.
+The BSM is then executed asynchronously, exclusively upon the complete loading of both memories.
+In essence, this scheme merges ideas from quantum repeaters and MDI-QKD and is among the simplest QKD protocols involving quantum memories.
+We discuss this protocol as it provides a straightforward performance comparison to direct photonic QKD systems.
+More advanced methods may allow to further increase the quantum communication rates using scalable spin-photon interfaces~\cite{Muralidharan2016,Wo2023,Pettersson2025}.